 As long as there is no negative travel advice, most travel insurances and companies do not reimburse should you want to cancel your trip.
 Should they do advise negative, in that case it can be beneficial if you booked your holiday as a package deal with a travel agency, since then all can be changed at once by the agency.

 Some popular holiday destinations also have a partly negative travel advice, for example Egypt, Philipines, Japan, Mexico, Thailand and Turkey.
 So always check this in advance and take it into account when planning a trip.
+To learn more about negative travel advice and insurances with disasters and pandemics in my article To travel or not to travel?
+Corona and other disasters lead to travel dilemma.

 Most travel insurances offer a basic or extended package.
 Which one is suitable for you?
 Think about extra modules and coverage of business travel, money, travel assistance legal and/or traffic, replacement vehicle and accommodation, etc.